Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 • iOS Build Support

-Click the “INSTALL” button to start the installation.
+Click the “INSTALL” button to begin installation.

-This completes the installation of Unity 2019.4.29f1.
+This completes the Unity installation.

-How to use the Unity editor
+How to Use the Unity Editor

-Creating a new project
+Creating a New Project

-Start the Unity Hub.
+Launch Unity Hub.

 Image6